FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 # Slack notifications

-Sometimes you might need more fine grained controls over the slack notifications sent out from your tasks.
+Sometimes you might need more fine grained controls over the slack notifications.
 In this case you can use the `notifications` configuration in your tasks.

-Note that if you set this it will override the normal notification behaviour for the tasks.
+Note that if you set this it will override the normal notification behaviour for the task.

 Schema
 ```yaml